cmm2209/personal-website/content/authors/admin/_index.md

     icon: ''
     summary: |
       Ad hoc submission reviewing for:
-      - Music Theory Spectrum, 2023
+      - Music Theory Spectrum ∙ 2023
-      - Music Theory Online, 2023 & 2017
+      - Music Theory Online ∙ 2023 & 2017
-      - Journal of Musicology, 2022
+      - Journal of Musicology ∙ 2022
-      - GAMUT: Journal of the Music Theory Society of the Mid-Atlantic, 2022
+      - GAMUT: Journal of the Music Theory Society of the Mid-Atlantic ∙ 2022
-      - Music Theory and Analysis, 2021
+      - Music Theory and Analysis ∙ 2021
-      - Journal of Music Theory, 2020 & 2019
+      - Journal of Music Theory ∙ 2020 & 2019
   - title: Co-chair and Founding Member
     url: ''
     date: '2021-11-27'